- Why the seminar and speaker

 some labs that no one should be eating in; and that should go

-double for our babes!).
+double for our babes!
+This is true for the bathrooms!).
 For those lucky enough to have

 private offices (ie., faculty) pumping could and can still be done in the privacy

 of your office.
 The rest of us had to be more